 How do I receive services?
 Children are typically referred to our EI program through their pediatrician.
 If your child has been diagnosed with a developmental delay, call Alabama EI Child Find: 1-800-543-3098.
 A representative will direct you to services available in your area.

 Who will work with my child and family?
 Alabama’s EI system provides eligible families with a service coordinator.
 This person will work with you and your child to develop an Individualized Family Service Plan (IFSP) to define your child’s goals and obtain the services to meet those goals.
 You and the service provider will identify a team of professionals, family members, caregivers and other supports to assist in reaching the outcomes of your IFSP.
 Together, the team will make decisions about services and track progress.
-Your child’s pediatrician and other involved medical professionals remain in close contact with the team to ensure your child is getting the best care and services for their developmental progress.
+Your child’s pediatrician and other involved wellness professionals remain in close contact with the team to ensure your child is getting the best care and services for their developmental progress.

 Enrollment Process: